bevennyamande/Zimbabwe-Stock-Exchange-Daily-Pricesheets/CONTRIBUTING.md

 -- Download daily price charts of stocks
 -- Create a dynamic app that updates these movements and analyse price movements -- build a data bank
+-- Combine all the excel and csv files into one of each check `combine.py` and into the `combined` folder -- Host the data and update the `RapidApi` for `zExchange`